H-Romeo/LED64-Block-Cipher---Fault-Base-Attack-Solution/README.md

 python2.7 led.py
 ```

+## The Fault :
+The attacker aims at determining the value of the secret key K. It is assumed that he can apply a plaintext P of his/her choice to the inputs of a circuit implementing LED-64 and observe the calculated ciphertext C at the outputs of the circuit.
+Then the calculation is repeated with the same P as the input, and a fault injection is performed.
+The fault is injected into the state at the beginning of round 30 (i.e., three rounds before the termination of the algorithm)
+Since the same P and the same K is used in both cases, the states before fault injection are identical.
+The fault will propagate to the output, resulting in the faulty ciphertext C' that differs from the correct ciphertext C. The attack requires C and C' to  obtain K by differential cryptanalysis.

+## Solution :

 ### Challenge :
 Find a way of reducing the keyspace by injecting a fault.
 The keyspace should be lower than 2^64